 Q: Gerald, you've spent much time with your toes in the sand lately at Gulf Shores, Alabama.
 Tell us about it.

 We headed to Gulf Shores, Alabama, for our third annual summer vacation there.
 My wife and I would start the morning at about 8:30 am with coffee and cinnamon rolls.
 Then, at about 10:30 am, with the help of some Vault energy drinks, I mustered up the strength to make it to the beach.
 That's where I would lie sipping an adult beverage.
 Some say I looked like a beached fish.
 I played Frisbee and football and spent many hours each day aggravating my wife and daughter.
 The evenings centered on family cookouts and good times.
 In the end, I spent 14 days at the beach without doing much of anything.
 Mission accomplished.

 Q: What's your favorite thing to eat from the backyard grill?

 Bar-B-Qued pork chops.

-Q: If you could only have one lure to cast at bass across the USA in July and August what would it be?
+Q: What would it be if you could only have one lure to cast at bass across the USA in July and August?

 I'd use a ¼ oz.
 Picasso Gerald Swindle Shakedown jig head with a Zoom green pumpkin finesse worm on 10-pound fluorocarbon line.